thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 >>> a
 [1, '2', 1.11111, [1, 2, 3], 1, 2]
 ```
-If a valid index is passed: deletes and returns the value at that index.
+* Valid index is passed: Deletes and returns the value at that index.

 ```python
 >>> a